 Susan Stephens was a normal American who in 2007 was accused by an ex-husband of committing a crime that resulted in a felony charge.
 Her attorney at the time advised her to plead guilty assuring her that in her line of work (social worker) and no other previous crimes, this one conviction and probationary period would not hinder her from employment.
 Her attorney’s advice could not have been further from the truth because within days, Susan lost her job after her employer found out about her felony conviction.
 This continued to be a theme for Susan as she was denied job after job because of her past criminal record.
 Due to not being able to find consistent employment, Susan’s financial situation became dire.
 She downsized her life to the most basic necessities; however, she still could not afford rent, which led to her being homeless and living out of her car.
+As Susan puts it, “Fair Chance Hiring Policies are important because people need to be able to work so they can meet their basic needs of shelter and food.”
+If an individual has already paid their debt to society, they should not suffer through punishment for the rest of their lives.

 “The constant rejection takes its toll on your self-esteem and self-worth,” Susan said.
 “I felt like my feet were stuck in cement.
 I tried everything to get my life back on track.
 I started volunteering because I hoped to gain people’s trust so they could see my work ethic, and consider hiring me.
 No one would give me a chance.”
 This did not stop Susan from trying to gain employment at a restaurant that did not conduct background checks.
 Everything seemed to be going in the right trajectory until her probation officer (Susan was placed on probation as part of her sentencing) did an onsite visit at her place of employment.
 After the restaurant learned about her criminal past, they terminated her employment; therefore, she was unable to pay restitution.
 As a result of this, her probation was violated and extended for a longer period.